RoneoOrg/hugo-shortcode-roneo-collection/README.md

 ### Github stars

+**Objective**: Get a list of the last starred repositories on Github, automatically updated every time the website is rebuilt.

+**Screenshot:**

 ![A screenshot of Github API shortcode for Hugo](https://roneo.org/illustrations/hugo-api-get-users-starred-repo-from-github-api-shortcode.en-img/20220909004638.jpg)

-Fetch the last starred repo on Github.
-For each repo, we display the amount of stars and forks, the size of the repo and the last update

 **Demo**: See [demo.roneo.app](https://demo.roneo.app/hugo-fetch-github-api-shortcode/) for live examples.